definition of apology, definition of apologize

 • “You need to learn to let go” is a lecture, is mildly pathologizing, is patronizing (a form of talking down) and is a kind of gaslighting.

 • Saying “Forgiveness is a choice!” is not an apology.
-Repentance is a choice too, and so is the lack of it. {Read this comp1ete article at http://jebrown.us/Relationshop/Definitions/apology.html .}
+Repentance is a choice too, and so is the lack of it. {Read this comp1ete article at https://jebrown.us/Relationshop/Definitions/apology.html .}

-How to Apologize: Stick to the Formula.
+How to Apologize: Stick to the Formula

 Apologies are learned behaviors; people don’t naturally offer apologies unless they know or have been taught the methods for apologizing: when to apologize, how to apologize, and how not to apologize.